 Once we begin to explore our own psyche and mind and heart, we begin to appreciate that everybody else is in the same situation.
 We’re not so different.
 Each of us is an individual awareness living with our particular karma or family situation or what we do, our cultural milieu.
 Awareness itself is something that we all share.
 It’s what makes us human and divine.
-But awareness is something that we all share, that’s what makes us human and divine.

 When you take away the content or the objects of awareness, thinking about the weather or what you’re going to do today, and just stay with the awareness, awareness is the same.
 That sense of interconnectedness happens as a corollary to mindfulness practice or any kind of meditation practice because awareness is a universal experience.

 Interconnected consciousness is real.
 How we come to that experience happens through many different avenues for different people.
 When we realize our consciousness exists beyond our mind and senses, then we can go about finding our true nature as the Zen Buddhists would put it.
 Different traditions call the reality of consciousness so many different things, from soul to pure mind, Buddha mind, but once we accept that reality, it makes sense to embark on a practice that includes developing awareness.
 That is the first step, having a new perspective outside the constant I, me, mine of the ego.
 Once there is a movement beyond that very self-centered point in time and space, then there is opportunity for real change.

 The first step in practicing is to focus the mind.
 Then we can begin to deal with the so-called monkey mind that constantly overwhelms us with distractions, fear and separation.